JeremyMColegrove/huefy/README.md

 Smooth color interpolation with customizable curves and support for mixing multiple color formats like HEX, RGB, RGBA, HSL, HSV, HWB, CMYK, and color keywords.

-Given two colors c1 and c2, I want to find the color x percent of the way between them.
-That is, `(c1, c2, percentage)=>c3`
+The purpose of this package is to take two colors, and find the color x percentage of the way inbetween them.

 ### Key Features:
 - **Smooth Interpolation:** Seamlessly transition between colors using customizable curve functions.